-- symptoms lasting longer than six weeks (one point)
+- symptoms lasting longer than 6 weeks (one point)

 RA is an autoimmune disease.
 Several different blood tests can detect immune system changes or antibodies that may attack the joints and other organs.
-Others measure inflammation or overall immune system function.
+Other tests are used to measure the presence and degree of inflammation.

 Rheumatoid factor test

-Some people with RA have high levels of rheumatoid factor (RF).
+Many people with RA have high levels of an antibody called rheumatoid factor (RF).
 RF is a protein that your body’s immune system produces.
 It can attack the healthy tissue in your body.

 Anticitrullinated protein antibody test (anti-CCP)

 An anti-CCP test, also known as ACPA, tests for an antibody associated with RA.